WordPress on AWS Lightsail

 • The solution needed to stay simple enough to manage as a solo operator while still being recoverable.

-Architecture
+Architecture (Initial Design)

-The website runs on an Amazon Lightsail instance in the London region using a Bitnami WordPress stack.
 Traffic is directed to the site through DNS, with a static IP attached to the instance so the endpoint remains stable.
-SSL is configured for HTTPS, and the site is backed up using snapshots and S3-based backups for recovery.
+SSL was configured for HTTPS, and the original recovery model combined Lightsail snapshots with S3-based backups.

 This architecture was appropriate because it kept the stack simple while still covering the core production requirements: a fixed public endpoint, encrypted traffic, DNS control, and a practical backup strategy.
-For a single WordPress business site, Lightsail provided enough flexibility without the overhead of designing a more complex multi-service AWS environment.

 Key Decisions